Zamiell/speed-mod/README.md

 ## Other Notes
 * The lowest frame count that the jumping in the hole animation can be set to is 2.
 Otherwise, the game will soft-lock when the player jumps into a big chest.
 * There is around 1 frame of lag whenever the shake animation is supposed to play (with the exception of entering or exiting Curse Rooms).
-I'm not sure how to fix this without the LUA API DLC.
+I'm not sure how to fix this without the Lua API DLC.
 However, this isn't really a major issue.